Would you rather see the UK version?

 Preheat the oven to maximum.
 Heat a saucepan until medium hot and add a splash of olive oil.
 Pick the sage leaves and add to the pan with 6 of the pancetta or bacon strips.

 Peel and chop 2 garlic cloves and 1 onion.
-Add the garlic, celery and onion to the saucepan and fry everything gently until soft and golden brown.
-Take the pan off the heat, add the breadcrumbs and, while the mix is cooling down, chop the apricots roughly and stir them in.
+Trim and chop the celery and add to the pan with the garlic and onion.
+Fry everything gently until soft and golden brown.
+Take the pan off the heat, add the breadcrumbs and, while the mix is cooling down, roughly chop the apricots and stir them in.

-Slice the remaining strips of pancetta or bacon in half and slice 1 peeled garlic clove into thin slivers.
+Slice the remaining strips of pancetta or bacon in half and peel and slice 1 peeled garlic clove into thin slivers.
 Place a rosemary sprig and a garlic sliver on one end of a halved strip of pancetta and roll it up tightly.
 Repeat with the other pieces of pancetta until you have 12 little rolls.

 Give your turkey a good wipe, inside and out, with kitchen paper, and place it on a board, with the neck end towards you.
 Find the edge of the skin that's covering the turkey's breasts and gently peel it back.
 Work your fingers and then your hand under the skin, freeing it from the meat.
 If you're careful you should be able to pull all the skin away from the meat, keeping it attached at the sides.
 Go slowly and try not to make any holes!

 Place the bird on a large roasting tray, rub it all over with olive oil and season well.
-Surround with the chopped carrots, onions, remaining garlic, cover with tinfoil and place in the preheated oven.
-Turn the heat down right away to 180°C/350°F/gas 4, and roast for the calculated time, or until the juices run clear from the thigh if you pierce with it a knife or a skewer.
-Remove the tinfoil for the last 45 minutes to brown the bird.
+Surround with the chopped carrots, onions and remaining cloves of garlic, cover with tin foil and place in the preheated oven.
+Turn the heat down right away to 180°C/350°F/gas 4 and roast for the calculated time, or until the juices run clear from the thigh if you pierce it with a knife or a skewer.
+Remove the tin foil for the last 45 minutes to brown the bird.